 Am I an Adderall Addict?

-If you have been abusing your Adderall medication, you should ask yourself if it is time to seek help.
+If you have been abusing Adderall, you should ask yourself if the following questions.

 - Do I use more of my medication than prescribed, take it in a different way than prescribed, or use it more often than prescribed?